Birkbeck/nlp-coursework-2024-25-chrrr007/README.md

            weighted avg       0.81      0.80      0.79      1617
 ```
 RF results:
-Generally recall is below random guessing other than for Conservatives.
 Bias towards Cobnservatives: Predicts Conservative 98% of the time for actual Conservative speeches, which seems great but given the overwhelming amount of conservative speeches (dominace in the data) this is not surprising.
 Completely fails Lib Dems: 0% precision, recall, F1 (class never predicted)
 Poor performance on: 29% recall for Scottish National Party